Hey, I'm Vicky Cheng

 People often ask me what design means to me.

-Design is about functionality - whether something works, helps, or guides.
+Good design is about functionality - whether something works, helps, or guides.
 Success isn’t measured by how beautiful something looks, but by how effortlessly it serves the person using it.
-A well-designed experience often feels invisible, because it simply works.
+A well-designed experience often feels invisible, because it means that it works.

-Good design listens, adapts, and communicates.
+Good design is simple - it listens, adapts, and communicates.
 It considers people, translating complexity into simplicity, turning intention into understanding and utility.

-As you can see - empathy, functionality & simplicity, those are my core design values.
+As you can see easily - empathy, functionality & simplicity are some my core values I bring in my design.